Reproductive Rights Are Under Coordinated Federal and State Attack. Here Is Where Things Stand.

 The Post-Dobbs Landscape

 Three years after the Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women’s Health Organization, thirteen states enforce total bans on abortion.
 Five more restrict the procedure at six weeks of pregnancy, before most people know they are pregnant.
-Wyoming enacted its six-week ban in early 2026, the latest state to do so.

 The result: roughly one in three women of reproductive age in the United States live in a state where abortion is banned or severely restricted.
 Emergency rooms in ban states report turning away patients with ectopic pregnancies and incomplete miscarriages while lawyers review whether treatment qualifies for narrow exceptions.
 Doctors in Texas, Idaho, and Tennessee have described delaying care until patients are sick enough to meet the legal threshold for intervention.